 Question: Where can I buy the book, and in what formats will the book be published?

 Answer: iOS Access for All is currently available on my Web site in ePub format.
 It’s compatible with apple’s iBooks app, and other apps and readers that support ePub.
 These include Voice Dream Reader, the Firefox ePub browser extension, and more.
 An accessible PDF version will be available soon.

 Question: How can I keep up with your progress on the book, and give you feedback about my favorite iOS apps?

 Answer: The Web site for the book is here.
 You can subscribe to the RSS feed, send me an email, or join the mailing list for periodic updates.
-Follow the book on Twitter, and join in the discussion of all things iOS accessibility on Facebook or Google Plus.
+Follow the book on Twitter, and join in the discussion of all things iOS accessibility on Facebook.

 Question: Who are you again, and what do you know about iOS and accessibility?

 Answer: I have written about technology for more than 25 years.
 I served as editor-in-chief of Blogger & Podcaster Magazine, and I spent five years as an editor at MacUser Magazine.
 I produce App Store Pundit, an iOS app review podcast.
 I am also visually-impaired, and a daily user of iOS accessibility tools.
 If you want more, here’s the full bio.